 We cannot facilitate pacer drop bags.
 Pacer supplies must fit in the runner drop bags.

 The drop bags will be returned to Placer High School stadium as soon as possible.
 It is the responsibility of each runner to claim his or her drop bags.
 If you cannot retrieve your drop bags, have someone else do it for you.
 Drop bags must be claimed by 3:00 PM, Sunday.
 Drop bags are located on the infield of the Placer H.S. track (finish line).
 Any drop bags remaining at the track following the event will be disposed of.
-There are no exceptions to this rule.
 DO NOT leave valuables in your drop bags.